toeb/cmakepp/README.md

 # <a name="windowsregistry"></a> Windows Registry

-Even though cmake and oocmake are platform independent working with the windows registry is sometimes import/ e.g. setting environment variables.
+Even though cmake and cmakepp are platform independent working with the windows registry is sometimes import/ e.g. setting environment variables.
 The cmake interface for manipulating registry values is not very nice (`cmake -E delete_regv` `write_regv`, `get_filename_component(result [HKEY_CURRENT_USER/Environment/Path] ABSOLUTE CACHE)` ) and hard to work with.
 Therefore I implemented a wrapper for the windows registry command line tool [REG](http://technet.microsoft.com/en-us/library/cc732643.aspx) and called it `reg()` it has the same call signature as `REG` with a minor difference: what is `reg add HKCU/Environment /v MyVar /f /d myval` is written `reg(add HKCU/Environment /v /MyVar /f /d myval)`.
 See also [wrap_executable](#executable)

 ## Availables Functions